tshepang/blog/content/recent movies 2010-02-15.md

 categories = ['movies']
 +++

-There haven\'t been many characters as unpleasant and bitter as Marlon Brando\'s asshole in *Last Tango in Paris*; I could not bear watching this movie at one go because it really is depressing and sleep-inducing, and happens to be way too eccentric (the subplot about the relationship the documentrary director and the beloved gal).I checked out the buzz
+There haven't been many characters as unpleasant and bitter as Marlon Brando's asshole in *Last Tango in Paris*; I could not bear watching this movie at one go because it really is depressing and sleep-inducing, and happens to be way too eccentric (the subplot about the relationship the documentrary director and the beloved gal).I checked out the buzz